 MG Legal – Your Local Solicitors (and YES, we are here to help!)

 Divorce is never easy.
-Many instruct a family law solicitor to act on their behalf to take away the pressure and to assist in this daunting task.
-Unfortunately the terminology and process used by some solicitors can add to the confusion and stress of a divorce; therefore as your Local Lancaster Family Solicitors we have created a short guide to the process and terminology of the divorce procedure.
+Many instruct a Family Law solicitor to act on their behalf to take away the pressure and to assist in this daunting task.
+Unfortunately the terminology and process used by some solicitors can add to the confusion and stress of a divorce; therefore as your local Family Solicitors we have created a short guide to the process and terminology of the divorce procedure.

 The Initial Appointment

-This initial appointment can be scary, but you needn’t worry; our super friendly Family team will instantly make you feel at ease.
+This initial appointment can be scary, but you needn’t worry; our super friendly Family Team will instantly make you feel at ease.
 This appointment is essentially to gather all the information from you, such as the date, length and place of marriage, whether there are any children of the marriage, properties and businesses.
-Personal questions will be asked, such as why you or your spouse have chosen to end the marriage.
+We will need to ask some more personal questions, such as why you or your spouse have chosen to end the marriage.
 We are not here to judge and it is important that you tell us everything.

-As Family Law Solicitors in Lancaster we understand that this can be nerve-wracking, and should you need the extra support please feel free to attend with a friend or family member.
+As Family Law solicitors we understand that this can be nerve-wracking, and should you need the extra support please feel free to attend with a friend or family member.
 Please note however that we can only take instructions from you as our client.
-We would ask that if you are the Petitioner (i.e you are the one applying for the divorce) that you bring your original marriage certificate with you (or official copy from the Registry) in order that our wonderful Divorce Assistant, Lucinda, can begin to draft the Divorce Petition with you at the earliest oppportunity.
+We would ask that if you are the Petitioner (i.e you are the one applying for the divorce) that you bring your original marriage certificate with you (or official copy from the Registry) in order that our experienced Divorce Assistant, Lucinda, can begin to draft the Divorce Petition with you at the earliest oppportunity.

 During this appointment you will be advised as to the best reason on which to base your aplication for divorce of divorce.
-The following facts are accepted by the Divorce Court for Ground of Divorce:-
+The following facts are accepted by the Family Court as reasons for divorce

 Drafting of the Application and Second Appointment

-Once the reason for divorce has been established and a marriage certificate provided, (if you are not in possession of the original then we can request an official copy on your behalf for the fee of £14.00) then our Divorce Assistant will proceed with drafting the petition.
-Once done you will be invited into to peruse and approve the petition with our Family Law Solicitor.
+Once the reason for divorce has been established and a marriage certificate provided, (if you are not in possession of the original then we can request an official copy on your behalf for the fee of £14.00) then our Divorce Assistant will proceed with drafting the Petition.
+Once done you will be invited in to to peruse and approve the Petition.
+We can also deal with this appointment by telephone.

-As in accordance with protocol a copy of the petition will be sent to your spouse, or their own representatives for them to consider before it is sent to the Court so that any initial issues can be resolved and there is no delay during the proceedings.
-Once any issues are resolved, or if we do not hear from your spouse or their representatives within 14 days, the petition will then be forward to the Divorce Court.
-We would advise that the Court fee is currently £550.00, which is required upfront, but depending on your financial situation you may be eligible for a reduction or an exemption sees the help with fees form for guidance.
+In accordance with protocol, a copy of the Petition will be sent to your spouse, or their own representatives for them to consider before it is sent to the Court so that any initial issues can be resolved and there is no delay during the proceedings.
+Once any issues are resolved, or if we do not hear from your spouse or their representatives within 14 days, the petition will be sent to the Regional Divorce Unit.
+The Court fee is currently £550.00, which is required upfront, but depending on your financial situation you may be eligible for a reduction or an exemption from the Court fee - see the Help with Fees form for guidance.

 Acknowledgement of Service

-Once the petition is issued a sealed copy of the Petition, a Notice of Proceedings and an Acknowledgement of Service will be sent to your spouse, they are required to sign and return this to the Court within 7 days of receipt.
-Should they ignore this, then as your Lancaster Divorce Solicitors we would advise you instruct a local process sever, more information on them can be find by clicking here.
+Once the Petition is issued a sealed copy of the Petition, a Notice of Proceedings and an Acknowledgement of Service form will be sent to your spouse.
+Your spouse is required to sign and return the Acknowledgement to the Court within 7 days of receipt.
+Should they ignore the papers and fail to return the Acknowledgement, then we would advise you to instruct a local process server to personally serve, more information on them can be found by clicking here.